phetsims/area-model-common/doc/implementation-notes.md

 ![alt text](https://raw.githubusercontent.com/phetsims/area-model-common/master/doc/images/area-glossary-proportional-partition.PNG)

-Note that the vertical partitions are defined by the vertical space being partitioned:
+Note that the vertical partitions are defined by the horizontal space being partitioned:

 ![alt text](https://raw.githubusercontent.com/phetsims/area-model-common/master/doc/images/area-glossary-generic-horizontal-partition.PNG)

 and the horizontal partitions are the opposite:

 ![alt text](https://raw.githubusercontent.com/phetsims/area-model-common/master/doc/images/area-glossary-generic-vertical-partition.PNG)

+Note that in the code, all partitions or partition lines are defined by "what is the space being partitioned".
+So for instance, a "vertical partition" above is created by splitting the "horizontal space" into two pieces.
+In the code, these are the horizontal partitions, and in the code, the line that separates them is a horizontal partition line (even though visually it is a "vertical" partition line).

 ### Partitioned areas